RHEcosystemAppEng/dbaas-operator/README.md

-# Database-as-a-Service Operator
+# Red Hat OpenShift Database Access Operator
-The DBaaS Operator is a proof-of-concept golang kubernetes operator.
+Red Hat OpenShift Database Access Operator is a proof-of-concept golang kubernetes operator.
 The intent of the PoC is to show how we could scan & import off-cluster cloud database instances hosted by various third-party providers & make those instances available to developers for binding to their applications.